noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 VIA12:  Port B (output timer at PB7 and read back PB)
 VIA13:  Port B (output timer at PB7 and read back PB)

-reference data comes from my 1541C, more testing on other drives is needed (gpz)
+reference data comes from my 1541C and is also checked against my 1541-II, more testing on other drives is needed (gpz)

 --------------------------------------------------------------------------------
 Following is a brief overview of how certain CIA features are related to the